You Belong to Me (1941 film)

-You Belong to Me is a 1941 American romantic comedy film produced and directed by Wesley Ruggles and starring Barbara Stanwyck and Henry Fonda.
+You Belong to Me is a 1941 American romantic comedy film produced and directed by Wesley Ruggles and starring Barbara Stanwyck, Henry Fonda and Edgar Buchanan.
 Based on a story by Dalton Trumbo, and written by Claude Binyon, the film is about a wealthy man who meets and falls in love with a beautiful doctor while on a ski trip.
 After a courtship complicated by his hypochondria, she agrees to marry him on the condition that she continue to practice medicine.
 His jealousy at the thought of her seeing male patients, however, soon threatens their marriage.
 The film was released in the United Kingdom as Good Morning, Doctor, and was remade as Emergency Wedding in 1950.

 A print is held by the Library of Congress.

 Plot

 Doctor Helen Hunt meets millionaire playboy, Peter Kirk in an unusual way—he crashes practically at her feet at a ski resort.
 He insists only she can treat his minor injuries and he soon proposes marriage, which she accepts.
 On their wedding night, Helen is called away by a medical emergency.
 When she returns, Peter has fallen asleep.
 Peter becomes jealous and gets into confrontations with two of her patients, Robert Andrews, and Frederick Vandemer.
 He is chagrined to learn that Vandemer had also staged a skiing accident to get to know Helen and Vandemer asked her to marry him.

 Helen recruits Billings, Peter's groundskeeper, to try unsuccessfully to interest the idle Peter in gardening.
 After another very embarrassing altercation with Frederick, Peter gets a job as a tie salesman under the alias "John Jenkins" to try to please his wife.
 Peter finds he likes working and becomes ambitious.
 Helen is delighted and decides to retire and become a housewife.
 However, some of Kirk's co-workers at the department store recognize him and resent him taking a job away from somebody who actually needs it.
 The incident results in his firing.
 Billings gives Peter an idea to create jobs with his money.
 Peter decides to buy a nearly-bankrupt hospital, which will require most of his income to keep running, and makes Helen the chief of staff.